Message from the CEO

 The decisions of both State and Federal Governments about how they approach economic recovery will be critical in determining how deeply the economic impacts will be felt and how soon the economy will begin to grow again.
-In this stimulus debate, there is an opportunity for Government to make short to medium term decisions about stimulus investment that grow jobs and economic activity whilst providing long-term social benefits to the community.
+In this stimulus debate, there is an opportunity for the Government to make short to medium-term decisions about stimulus investment that grow jobs and economic activity whilst providing long-term social benefits to the community.

-For this reason, CHIA NSW, Homelessness NSW and the NSW Council of Social Service together called for greater support for housing and social services earlier this week, following the publication of an NCOSS report highlighting significant cost of living pressures in NSW.
+For this reason, CHIA NSW, Homelessness NSW and the NSW Council of Social Service together called for greater support for housing and social services earlier this week, following the publication of an NCOSS report highlighting the significant cost of living pressures in NSW.

 CHIA NSW also joined with the Committee for Sydney and Shelter NSW in writing to the Premier outlining an economic recovery plan and calling for investment in social and affordable housing as a great opportunity to provide stimulus to the economy and grow the supply of much needed rental housing for low-income families across NSW.